What is the mission of the American Battlefield Trust?

 The Trust has been one of the most successful non-profit organizations in America in securing federal, state, local and private matching funds to save battlefields.
 We then multiply those funds with money raised from our members around the world.
 What this means to you is that every dollar you, as a member, give to preserve America’s history is multiplied many times over.

 Over the past six years, the Trust has multiplied our members’ donations by a factor of four – every $1.00 given by our members has been matched by outside grants and turned into $4.00.
-In total, using this formula, we have saved nearly 50,000 acres of hallowed ground nationwide.
+In total, using this formula, we have saved more than 50,000 acres of hallowed ground nationwide.
 Learn more about how we work »

 Where is the land that the Trust has saved?